Game Developers Conference: Tutorials

 About half of the time during the first two days of GDC are given over to tutorials, one- or two-day-long sessions on a given topic.
 Tutorials take the form of hands-on workshops and cover a variety of technical subjects such as game design, audio, topics in computer programming (such as physics, graphics programming or web technologies), production and business management.

 Summits

 A summit is a section of panels dedicated to a sub-segment of the game industry, also usually held on the first two days of the conference.
 Past and current summit topics include mobile games, independent games, game education (for students aspiring to join the industry), serious games, social games, artificial intelligence, and online games.

 Console Maker's Keynotes

 Regularly, Sony Computer Entertainment, Microsoft and Nintendo deliver keynotes at the conference showcasing upcoming products and technologies.
 Next to the Electronic Entertainment Expo, GDC keynotes are one of the more significant sources of news about upcoming console hardware and platforms, but with a focus on the developer audience instead of the wider press.
-A number of games in development or upcoming releases are also showcased, but generally far fewer than at E3.
+A number of games in development or upcoming releases are also showcased, but generally far fewer than at traditional gaming conventions.